Aliuken/JobVacanciesApp_Java11/README.md

 | true                  | No                  | getEntityManagerCacheable => getEntityManagerNotCached |
 | false                 | N/A                 | getEntityManagerNotCached                              |
 ```

-* **DeepSeek R1**: This AI LLM was used (from [deepinfra](https://deepinfra.com/deepseek-ai/DeepSeek-R1) with 16000 max new tokens) in collaboration with ourselves to create the TS file [jobvacanciesapp.ts](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/resources/static/jobvacanciesapp-utils/ts/jobvacanciesapp.ts).

 ## 4. Execution procedure